bisqwit/crt-filter/README.md

 Generally that would be the same as the vertical resolution of the source video, but that is not a requirement.

-## Hardcoded parameters

-* The number of horizontal pixels simulated is hard-coded at 640.
-* The number of vertical pixels simulated is hard-coded at 400.

-### Cell parameters

-The simulated cell geometry is hardcoded as:

-* Red cell is 2 pixels of red and 1 pixel of black
-* Green cell is 2 pixels of green and 1 pixel of black
-* Blue cell is 2 pixels of blue and 2 pixels of black
-* Each cell is 5 pixels tall followed by 1 pixel of black
-* Successive columns are staggered 3 pixels apart vertically

 ## Screenshots

 ![Original1](img/mpv-shot0001.jpg)